jameshfisher/jameshfisher.com/_posts/2017-09-21-how-to-encrypt-data-in-web-push-api.md

 ---
-title: "How can I encrypt data in the Web Push API?"
+title: How can I encrypt data in the Web Push API?
+tags: []
 ---

 Here's a service worker push handler I wrote: